UBC-FRESH/nemora/docs/howto/hps_workflow.md

 - Expand FAIR dataset coverage (see [HPS dataset guide](hps_dataset.md)) with additional PSP plots and censored variants to support end-to-end parity tests.

-.. todo:: Update this section once the nemora.ingest / sampling / synthforest modules land to reflect the broader workflow.
+.. todo:: Update this section once the nemora.ingest / sampling / synthesis modules land to reflect the broader workflow.